SBERT: How to Use Sentence Embeddings to Solve Real-World Problems

 Triplet Loss — L(A, P, N) = max(‖f(A) — f(P)‖² — ‖f(A) — f(N)‖² + margin, 0)

 where A is an anchor input, P is the positive input same as class A, N is a negative input from a different class from A, f is the embedding.
+It is based on the idea that the distance between the representation of the anchor and negative samples should be at least a “margin” distance more than the distance between the anchor and positive samples.
+Here, “margin” is a hyperparameter.

 Why do we need SentenceBERT?